-New regulations and other surrounding factors are driving change in the data centre industry, and in light of this, Aruba S.p.A infrastructure manager Alessandro Bruschini has provided his thoughts on the matter in terms of both challenges and opportunities.
+New regulations and other surrounding factors are driving change in the data center industry, and in light of this, Aruba S.p.A infrastructure manager Alessandro Bruschini has provided his thoughts on the matter in terms of both challenges and opportunities.

-The IoT, 5G, ‘Industry 4.0, booming demand for both consumer and enterprise online services… as the need for data centre services continues to increase, aren't the challenges about energy efficiency only set to get worse, especially as we move into the hyperscale era?
+The IoT, 5G, ‘Industry 4.0, booming demand for both consumer and enterprise online services… as the need for data center services continues to increase, aren't the challenges about energy efficiency only set to get worse, especially as we move into the hyperscale era?

-For example, for many data centres, the discussion around energy efficiency is not only about how power is used, but also how it is generated.
+For example, for many data centers, the discussion around energy efficiency is not only about how power is used, but also how it is generated.
 One talking point is the fact that many different voltages are used in transmission and distribution of energy.
 This means that the energy is transformed several times and each transformation results in some efficiency losses.

 But going green isn't exactly easy.
 Green energy is more expensive to produce than standard energy, and however good green energy makes them look, organisations tend not to want to pay more.
 So a sustainable alternative must not only be green, but also consume less energy (so that organisations are not out of pocket).

-With this in mind, vendors and operators are exploring various options to make their data centres ‘greener'.
+With this in mind, vendors and operators are exploring various options to make their data centers ‘greener'.
 For example, on-site power generation is proving to be a more environmentally friendly form of power generation than other forms of power generation.
 For starters, most of them are based on environmentally friendly power sources, such as wind, solar, or biofuels.

 Indeed, what do we actually mean by ‘green' in this context - how do you measure it?
 Is PUE enough?